Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - chronic bronchitis

-In emphysema, there is damage to the air sacs in your lungs.
+In emphysema, there is damage to the alveoli (air sacs) in your lungs.
 Air becomes trapped inside, making it hard to breathe in.

-In chronic bronchitis, the lining of your airways is irritated and produces a lot of mucus.
+In chronic bronchitis, the lining of your airways is irritated and produces a lot of mucus, causing a chronic cough and difficulty breathing.

 Is asthma the same as COPD?